Nickel compounds are not permitted in cosmetics, which is reassuring if you are one of the one in eight women who have a nickel allergy.

 However, trace nickel contamination is accepted to some extent by regulators, as low levels are inevitable in some cosmetic ingredients — in particular, mineral color pigments used in make-up including eyeshadow, mascara, lipstick and more.
 Nothing can be guaranteed 100% ‘free’ of nickel.

-One of the main sources of this nickel contamination is iron oxides, used in cosmetics to impart yellow, brown, red and even black color, and so widely found in foundations, eyeliners, lip products and more.
+One of the main sources of nickel contamination is iron oxides, used in cosmetics to impart yellow, brown, red and even black color, and widely found in foundations, eyeliners, lip products and more.
 These iron oxides may be listed in ingredients by their Color International codes — CI 77489, CI 77491, CI 77492, CI 77499.

-1. Products with plant-based pigments
+Type 1.
+Products with plant-based pigments

-American brand 100% Pure Cosmetics have a range called Fruit Pigmented® Makeup, available worldwide, which is true to its name and goes further, using red wine, flowers, carrot, turmeric, berries, pomegranate and countless other botanicals to impart color.
+American brand 100% Pure Cosmetics has a range called Fruit Pigmented® Makeup, available worldwide, which is true to its name and goes further, using red wine, flowers, carrot, turmeric, berries, pomegranate and countless other botanicals to impart color.

 Ingredients are fully disclosed and explained, so check individual products and choices of color, but the lipsticks, lip glosses, and tints look free of all minerals including iron oxides, and the eyeshadows look to be free of all except mica.

 Some foundations, eye liners and the mascaras contain (or may contain) iron oxides and other minerals, so you may wish to check or avoid those, although when queried, 100% Pure told me “We test our ingredients for purity to ensure there are no heavy metals present”.

 Nickel is considered a heavy metal, which is reassuring, although they were unable to give specifics regarding testing levels.